nculwell/heatmap/README.md

 ## Output

 Each run creates a timestamped output directory (e.g., `output/20260515_143022`).
+Two types of images are written:

+- `light.png` -- a single static light map written once at the start
-Images are written as `0000.png`, `0001.png`, etc., one per simulated second, with the two floors shown side by side.
+- `0000.png`, `0001.png`, etc. -- one heat map per simulated second, two floors side by side

 The simulation runs until convergence or 1 hour of simulated time, whichever comes first.

 ### Temperature Color Key